Antoine Ó Raifteirí: Biography

 Ó Raifteirí died at the house of Diarmuid Cloonan of Killeeneen, near Craughwell, County Galway, and was buried in nearby Killeeneen Cemetery.
 In 1900, Lady Gregory, Edward Martyn, and W. B. Yeats erected a memorial stone over his grave, bearing the inscription "RAFTERY".
 A statue of him stands in the village green, Craughwell, opposite Cawley's pub.

 Poetry

-Ó Raifteirí's most enduring poems include Eanach Chuin and Cill Aodain which are still learned by Irish schoolchildren.
+Ó Raifteirí's most enduring poems include Eanach Dhúin and Cill Aodáin which are still learned by Irish schoolchildren.

 Cill Aodáin

 These are the opening two verses of "Cill Aodáin":